project-bdn/config-server/README.md

 # Config-server

-A set of Ansible playbooks and scripts to configure a server for Klivar.
+A set of Ansible playbooks and scripts to configure a server for dbn.

 ## Dependencies and prerequisites